openedx-unsupported/devstack/README.rst

       make requirements

 2. The Docker Compose file mounts a host volume for each service's executing code.
-The host directory is defaults to be a sibling of this directory.
+The host directory defaults to be a sibling of this directory.
 For example, if this repo is cloned to ``~/workspace/devstack``, host volumes will be expected in ``~/workspace/course-discovery``, ``~/workspace/ecommerce``, etc. These repos can be cloned with the command